Understanding Prosocial Motivation could be the answer you’re looking for. First, lets discuss communicating to your employees about your fund.

 The way you communicate about your Fund can drastically affect how well employees hear the message, participate by donating or applying and how significantly the company benefits from the prosocial motivation Therefore, it is important to carefully consider the language and methods you use when promoting your fund to your employees.

-- Share testimonials of those who received assistance in times if hardship (thanks to your Fund).
+Share testimonials of those who received assistance in times of hardship (thanks to your Fund).